phovea/phovea.github.io/developers/cheatsheet.md

 Migration
 ---------

-The wizard guides you through the different steps for migrating a Caleydo plugin to Phovea
+The wizard guides you through the different steps for migrating a Caleydo plugin to Phovea.

 ```
 cd some_directory